dethspikee/notes/topics/oop.md

     classes.
 Allows us to reuse code between implementations and define "IS A" relationship.

 * **Polymorphism** - "one name many forms".
-Same method can produce different operations when executed in different context.
+Same method can compute different procedure when executed in different context.